gfiorav/carto_loves_mac/README.md

 + Maps API
 + CARTO

 We will now cover the installation of all of these.
 BTW, I'm assuming you're an organized human being and have a workspace.
 Mine is `~/Documents/workspace/carto/`.
 Also, NEVER run commands with `sudo` unless it's strictly necessary.
-Preventive `sudo` is a bad habit that spreads and messes up you're permissions.
+Preventive `sudo` is a bad habit that spreads and messes up your permissions.
 Don't do it!
 Always try without it first, and only `sudo` as a last resort.

 ### PostgreSQL